Overview

 “The Red Wheelbarrow” is a short poem that first appeared untitled in William Carlos Williams’s 1923 collection, Spring and All.
 Not only did the poem become Williams’s most famous work, but to this day it remains something of a poster child for the Imagist movement.
 Along with other modernist figures like Ezra Pound and H.D., Williams rejected the ostentatious ornamentation of Victorian poetry.
 In its stead, these poets innovated a new kind of verse that emphasized economy of language and directness of presentation—all to focus attention on a single, indelible image.

-Read a summary & analysis, an analysis of the speaker, and an exploration of the structure of “The Red Wheelbarrow.”
+Read the free full text, a summary & analysis, an in-depth analysis of the speaker, and an exploration of the structure of “The Red Wheelbarrow.”

 Upgrade to PLUS and get instant access to all the study tools